syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/customization.md

 {% endtabs %}
 {% endif %}

 ![Customizing Maps area](./images/Customization/map-area.PNG)

 ## Customizing the shapes

-The following properties are available in `MapsShapeSettings` class to customize the shapes of the Maps.
+The following properties are available in `MapsShapeSettings` class to customize the shapes of the Maps component.

-* `Fill` - To apply the fill color to the all the shapes.
+* `Fill` - To apply the color to the shapes.
 * `Autofill` - To apply the palette colors to the shapes if it is set as true.
 * `Palette` - To set the custom palette for the shapes.
 * `DashArray` - To define the pattern of dashes and gaps that is applied to the outline of the shapes.